 - 8 cherry tomatoes

-- In a small bowl, combine the first seven ingredients.
+- In a bowl, combine the first seven ingredients; mix well.
 Pour 2/3 cup marinade into a large resealable plastic bag; add the beef. seal bag and turn to coat; refrigerate for 4 hours.
 Cover and refrigerate remaining marinade for basting.

 - Drain and discard marinade from beef.
 On four metal or soaked wooden skewers, alternately thread the beef, zucchini and mushrooms.
-Spoon over uncooked kabobs with reserved marinade; sprinkle with salt.
-Broil 4 in. from heat for 5 minutes on each side or until meat reaches desired doneness, basting frequently with reserved marinade.
+Brush with reserved marinade; sprinkle with salt.
+Broil 4 in. from heat for 5 minutes on each side or until meat reaches desired doneness, turning once and basting frequently with reserved marinade.
 Place a tomato on each skewer before serving.
 Yield: 4 servings.

 Originally published as Italian Beef Kabobs in Light & Tasty August/September 2003, p18